EMC China Lab

 2. Radio Frequency Identification (RFID)

-Coordination with the Federal Communications Commission (FCC)
+Coordination with the Federal Communications Commission (fcc)

 The FCC is responsible for managing the use of the public radio frequency spectrum, ensuring that wireless devices operate without interfering with other devices.
 The FDA and FCC coordinate policies to provide clearer regulatory requirements for medical device manufacturers.